About Bernese Mt Dogs

 Berners also tend not to steal food from humans.
-I have difficulty remembering when if ever, Fridolin has stolen food from me.
-Even food he knows that it is destine for him, it is untouchable until I tell him it's OK to eat it.
+I have difficulty remembering when if ever, my Berner, Fridolin, has stolen food from me, even food he knows is destine for him; it is untouchable until I tell him it's OK to eat it.

-Once I start preparing his food, I usually don't hesitate to feed him since once he knows that there is food coming, he drools like any dog would when food is expected.
+When I start preparing his food, I usually don't hesitate to feed him since once he knows that there is food coming, he drools like any dog would when food is coming.
 But, when food is not involved Berners do not drool.
 As the well liked and respected guru of Berner veterinary medicine, the late Dr Cindy Geisler, once told me, "Berners are dry mouth dogs.
 If they are drooling all the time then they most likely have a nervous problem or an oral problem."
 The dry mouth of Berners is yet another thing I like about Berners.!

 For an example of a contrasting breeding objective, consider hunting breeds and their origin compared to Bernese Mountain Dogs and their origin.
-For much of history these hunting breeds were a luxury owned by people who could afford luxury, the aristocracy.
+For much of history, these hunting breeds were a luxury owned by people who could afford luxury, the aristocracy.
 Wild game belonged to the fiefdom so there was no one but a noble who would have need for such a dog.
 The nobles did not care how the dog acted as long as the dog hunted well.
 In other words, good manners were not as important as locating game and other hunting skills.
 If a dog hunted well it was bred with other dogs that hunted well and if a dog didn't hunt well it was not bred.
 Behaviors that were not useful for the family were not considered in breeding these dogs because they worked only in the field.
 And so the breed progressed to help man as a hunter but, not as a family dog.